Credit cards can be a powerful tool in your hands. If you use them wisely, that is.

 Chase Sapphire Reserve Card – This is the cousin card of the Sapphire Preferred that we mentioned above.
 This card is for folks who travel frequently and don’t mind paying an annual fee to do so in style.
 So what’s the annual fee? $450.
 You might be thinking, “yikes!”
 But as an avid traveler, the first $300 you spend on travel every year is reimbursed thanks to the annual travel credit that this card offers.
 The Chase Sapphire Reserve Card also has some great travel perks like lounge access and reimbursement for fees when you join Global Entry or TSA PreCheck.

-Capital One Venture Rewards Card – This card by Capital One offers a sweet welcome offer of 50,000 miles (or $500) if you meet the initial spending requirements and also credits you for Global Entry or TSA PreCheck sign-ups.
-And an ongoing unlimited 2X miles per dollar on every single purchase.
+Capital One® Venture® Rewards Card – This card by Capital One offers a sweet welcome offer of 50,000 miles (or $500) if you meet the initial spending requirements of $3,000 on purchases within 3 months from account opening and then an ongoing unlimited 2X miles per dollar on every single purchase.
 The annual fee is also much lower at $95 – and it is waived in year one.
 Miles earned on this card never expire and there’s no cap on how many miles you can earn.
 Capital One also makes it pretty easy to redeem the rewards that you earn.
 That’s because the points you earn are redeemed as statement credits.
 That means they aren’t limited to specific airline or hotel chains.
 Learn how to apply for this card here.

 Southwest Rapid Rewards Priority Credit Card – If Southwest has a major presence in the airport closest to you, getting the Southwest credit card makes a whole lot of sense.
 The welcome offer alone can be enough for you to book a few round-trip flights.
 Like any good travel reward card, you won’t have foreign transaction fees when using this card overseas.
 Airline-specific cards often come with a bevvy of points up front.
 But those points can be hard to redeem.
 But Southwest has the easiest rewards redemption out there.
 So if you fly Southwest frequently, this card is a winner.